 Skin of the earth replacement within the sense of interoperability depends on the interoperability level chosen.
 Common among all the levels is that anything that replaces S-101 skin of the earth features, will overwrite it by having a higher priority, i.e. drawn later.
 The major difference between the levels is in the overwriting, where the lowest level overwrites skin of the earth features and everything else, while the subsequent levels permit interleaving, replacing or merging of features from different products creating hybrid features.

-Gridded data will generally go over ENC and obscure ENC features, either all (interoperability level 0) or specific features (interoperability level 1 or 2) depending on interoperability level chosen, the predefined combinations or display plane of the features that are interacting.
+Gridded data will generally go over ENC and obscure ENC features, either all (interoperability Level 0) or specific features (interoperability Levels 1 or 2) depending on interoperability level chosen, the predefined combinations or display plane of the features that are interacting.

-Example 1; high definition gridded bathymetry replaces (overwrite) depth area and depth contours, but soundings, aids to navigation, obstructions are over the high definition bathy (interoperability level 1).
+Example 1: High definition gridded bathymetry replaces (overwrite) depth area and depth contours, but soundings, aids to navigation, and obstructions are over the high definition bathymetry (interoperability Level 1).